 - Various schema matching methods exist (we will cover them later) - Automatically finding a complete high-quality mapping is not possible in most real-world cases.
-Halevy: "It's plain hard." :-( - In practice, schema matching is used to create candidate correspondences that are verified by domain experts afterwards - Realistic goal: Reduce the effort required from domain experts
+Halevy: "It's plain hard.":-( - In practice, schema matching is often used to create candidate correspondences that are verified by human experts afterwards - Realistic goals - 1. use matching to reduce the effort required from domain experts or - 2. be prepared to tolerate some noise in the generated mapping